best online bsl course

 3. Deaf Tutor (accountability):

 BSL competence is really important.
-Native sign language users use BSL as their first or main language.
-So, if you are not competent using BSL (i.e. able to put sentences together properly), a deaf person will not understand you and you will also struggle to be understood.
+If you aren’t competent in using BSL (i.e. able to put sentences together properly), a deaf person will not understand you and you will also struggle to be understood.
+It’s also vital that your signing is clear, if you plan to work with deaf people.

 Another thing to look for is whether you need an interview to attend the course.
 For Level 2 and above, most tutors assess students to check their signing at the correct level.
 Learners often discover that signing with a native sign language user is quite different from learning BSL online without any tutor support.

-The best online BSL courses offer tutor guidance as well as online resources.
+The best BSL courses offer tutor guidance as well as online resources.

-Equally, some people prefer to learn in a classroom.
-If home life is hectic then learning in a classroom is a great idea.
+Some people prefer to learn in a classroom.
+If home life is hectic, then learning in a classroom is a great idea.
 It is also a great opportunity to meet new people and make new friends.

 5. How long does it take to get a qualification?